exporterrormusic/kingdom-pygame/DISCORD_SETUP.md

 1. Create a lobby in the game
 2. Your Discord status should update to show the lobby
 3. Try the "Share to Discord" feature (copies lobby code to clipboard)
+4. **Friends should see a "Join Game" button** on your Discord status
-4. Other Discord users can paste and use the lobby code to join
+5. Other Discord users can paste and use the lobby code to join

 ## Troubleshooting